-- an amount is paid by the taxpayer (see 4.2.1); - by way of a lump sum (see 4.2.2); - during the taxpayer's year of assessment (4.2.3); - in the course of the taxpayer's trade (4.2.4); - to - any former employee who retired from the taxpayer's employment on the grounds of old age, ill-health or infirmity or to any dependant of such former employee (see 4.2.5), or - an insurer under a policy of insurance taken out solely in respect of one or more of the above-mentioned former employees or their dependants (see 4.2.5); and - the purpose of making the lump sum payment is to enable the former employee or his or her dependants to make a contribution to a medical scheme or a medical scheme fund.
+- an amount is paid by the taxpayer (see 4.2.1); - by way of a lump sum (see 4.2.2); - during the taxpayer's year of assessment (4.2.3); - in the course of the taxpayer's trade (4.2.4); - to - - any former employee who retired from the taxpayer's employment on the grounds of old age, ill-health or infirmity or to any dependant of such former employee (see 4.2.5), or - an insurer under a policy of insurance taken out solely in respect of one or more of the above-mentioned former employees or their dependants (see 4.2.5); and - to the extent it is paid for the purpose of making any contribution to a medical scheme or a medical fund in respect of such former employee or his or her dependants.

-The deduction is limited to the extent that the lump sum payment is for the purpose of making a contribution to a specified medical scheme or medical scheme fund in respect of the above-mentioned former employee or dependant.
+The deduction is limited to the extent that the lump-sum payment is for the purpose of making a contribution to a medical scheme or medical fund in respect of the above-mentioned former employee or dependant.
 No deduction is allowed if the taxpayer or any connected person2 in relation to the taxpayer retains or has a future obligation as relates to the mortality risk of the above-mentioned former employee or dependant (see 6).